sarthak-p/sarthak-p/README.md

 - Operating Systems: `MacOS`, `Windows`

 #### More About Me
-- 🌍 I thrive on challenges and opportunities
+- 🌍 I look forward to challenges and opportunities
 - 🏋🏽 I enjoy exercise, movies, people, and life